Spanish legal translation

 ICR Translations has been undertaking sworn and legal translation projects for Private Client teams, Public Notaries, companies and individuals since 2010.

-I specialise in wills and succession through translation experience and qualifications in the main two jurisdictions I work with.
+I specialise in wills and succession through translation experience and qualifications in the two main jurisdictions I work with.
 I hold a CILEx Level 6 Certificate in Law (Law of Wills and Succession) and a Certificate of Specialisation in the Spanish Succession Law.

 I work as a sole trader, and when you hire my services, you can rest assured it will be me working on your legal translation projects.